hongyu-chen-repos/Read-Aloud/README.md

 - Sentence-by-sentence highlighting, click any sentence to jump, position remembered across sessions
 - One HTML file, zero dependencies, zero build step, zero tracking, zero cost

-## Why this exists

-Listening to a document is one of the most effective ways to review it, yet most online text-to-speech services put this basic capability behind word limits, file-upload requirements, and monthly subscriptions.
-At the same time, every modern browser already ships with a complete speech engine through the Web Speech API, and every modern browser can decompress ZIP data natively.
-A `.docx` file is simply a ZIP archive containing XML.
-All the pieces needed to read a document aloud already exist on your computer, for free.
-This project connects them in a single HTML file with no server, no dependencies, and no build step.

-## What it can do for you

-**Listen to anything, not just Word files.** Beyond `.docx`, `.txt`, and `.md` files, the paste box accepts arbitrary text, so an email you are about to send, an article copied from the web, meeting notes, or a chapter of a draft can all be read back to you in seconds.

-**Hear your own writing.** Listening exposes awkward phrasing, repeated words, missing words, and rhythm problems that silent re-reading tends to skip over.
-Writers, students, and researchers can run a full draft through their ears before submitting it.

-**Get through long documents without staring at a screen.** Load a report, a thesis chapter, or a contract and listen while you take notes, rest your eyes, or do something else with your hands.
-A progress bar and a listening-time estimate show how much remains.

-**Work in many languages.** The tool speaks any language your device or browser provides a voice for.
-Microsoft Edge includes free natural voices covering roughly 50 languages with many regional accents, and Windows, macOS, iOS, and Android all allow additional languages to be installed in their speech settings.
-The sentence splitter understands the punctuation conventions of most major writing systems, with guards for English abbreviations such as "Dr." and decimals such as "3.14", full support for Chinese 。！？, and correct handling of Arabic ؟, Devanagari ।, and Spanish ¿¡.
-Mixed-language documents read correctly, and the voice list is ranked to match the document's language.

-**Support different ways of reading.** Sentence-by-sentence highlighting pairs audio with text, which helps readers with dyslexia, visual fatigue, or attention difficulties follow along.
-Adjustable speed from 0.5× to 2× serves both careful listeners and fast reviewers, and language learners can slow difficult passages down and replay any sentence with a click.

-**Keep your place in long documents.** Reading position is saved per document, so a book-length file can be continued days later exactly where you stopped.

 ## Features

 - Reads `.docx` files directly, parsed entirely inside the browser